at-ishikawa/go-shell/README.md

 - Pipe and redirection
 - Variables and functions
-- No support for string
+- No support for string except double quotes